EdiBERT4ImageManipulation/EdiBERT/README.md

 ### Notebooks for playing with completion/denoising with BERT

-Notebooks can be found in `scripts/`.
+Notebooks for image denoising and image inpainting can also be found in the main folder.